couchbase-examples/nvidia-rag-demo/README.md

 For each question, you will get two answers:

 - one using RAG (Couchbase logo)
-- one using pure LLM - OpenAI (🤖).
+- one using pure LLM - LLama 3 (🤖).

-For RAG, we are using Langchain, Couchbase Vector Search & OpenAI.
+For RAG, we are using Langchain, Couchbase Vector Search, NVidia NIM & Meta LLama3.
 We fetch parts of the PDF relevant to the question using Vector search & add it as the context to the LLM.
 The LLM is instructed to answer based on the context from the Vector Store.

 ### How to Run